 While most visitors know Abraham Lake as the famous winter ice bubble lake, it’s actually just as impressive in the summer.
 Although it’s an artificial lake, it still has the deep blue color that the other glacial lakes in the Rockies have.

-So if you think your lake adventure ends at Lake Louise and Peyto Lake you would be wrong!
+So if you think your lake adventure ends at Moraine Lake and Peyto Lake you would be wrong!
 You’ll have to continue traveling to see this lake color.

 Abraham Lake is Surrounded by Colossal Peaks